Accompaniment for challenging times.

 • Herbal Medicine

 Cost: Please reach out to discuss.
-Low- or no-cost options, as well as barter, are available for community groups doing meaningful work on limited resources.
+Low, no-cost, and barter options available for community groups doing meaningful work on limited resources.

 • Master of Arts, Dance/Movement Therapy & Counseling, Columbia College